r-hills/Shoes/README.md

 # _SHOE LISTING_

-##### An app to display and edit lists of Stylists and their Clients, 21-Aug-2015_
+##### An app to display and edit lists of Shoe Stores and the Shoe Brands they carry.
+Written as an Epicodus Code Review 21-Aug-2015_

 #### By _**Rick Hills**_

 ## Description

-An app to add and edit lists of Shoes and Brands.
+An app to add and edit lists of Shoe Stores and the brands they carry, either by Store or by Brand.

 ## Setup